Josh-Cena/eslint-config-jc/docs/eslint-base/functions.md

   - Use function declaration over function expression (`"declaration"`)
   - Allow arrow functions when using expressions (`allowArrowFunctions: true`)

+We allow two kinds of functions: function declarations and arrow functions.
+There are some additional restrictions:

+- At the top level, do not use `const func = () => ...`.
+Always use `function func() { ... }`, unless you need to type the function as a whole.
+This makes the code visually more balanced.
+This restriction is relaxed in nested functions (especially event listeners in React components).
+- We allow function expressions in the rare case of declaring extra methods, such as `Foo.prototype.bar = function () { ... }`.
+This should be exceedingly rare but they are allowed by the rule nonetheless.
+However, if the "method" doesn't rely on `this`, prefer using arrow functions.
+- To declare function properties in an object literal, use the method syntax `{ foo() { ... } }` instead of arrow functions `{ foo: () => ... }` to make it appear shorter.
+Exceptions are allowed if using arrow functions allows using concise body which saves lines.

 ### [`func-names`](https://eslint.org/docs/rules/func-names)

+- Severity: warning
+- Configuration:
+  - Require function expressions to be named if one can't be inferred (`"as-needed"`)

+In the same vein as `func-name-matching`, this rule is to ensure the readability of the stack trace and the reliability of the `func.name` property.

 ### [`func-name-matching`](https://eslint.org/docs/rules/func-name-matching)